 What should I consider when answering “Should this be a Wayspot?”

 No. As long as the nomination is not a duplicate of an existing Wayspot, it is eligible to become a Wayspot.
+Each Niantic app has its own proximity rules to determine whether it will be included in the app.

 Should the size of a nomination be taken into account?